 The Tai Chi Classics is a corpus of old texts in classical Chinese ascribed to various past masters, both mythical and historical.

 Together they form the original theoretical framework of Taijiquan.
 Some of the most important texts are of murky origin and diffucult to date.
 Sometimes the same text is ascribed to different authors.
-This is what will happen, when manuscripts are copied and passed on in families over generations.
+Sometimes the contents are shuffled around by well-intentioned editors.
+This is what will happen, when manuscripts are copied and passed on over generations.

 Most of texts are quite short, compressing much information into relatively few characters, and are probably meant to support an oral tradition, which is hard to find anywhere today.